 This project is being delivered as joint venture by McIlwain Civil Engineering Pty Ltd and SGQ Pty Ltd and is a strategic link for the state of Queensland, providing connectivity from Brisbane to Cairns.
 The Rockhampton Northern Access Upgrade focuses on addressing safety and capacity issues, widening the Bruce Highway to four lanes between Rockhampton-Yeppoon Road intersection and Ramsay Creek, north of Rockhampton.

 Project construction commenced on site in December 2018 and is expected to be completed and open to traffic in 2020.
+The first of four new bridges as part of the project opened in December 2019 across Limestone Creek.
 For more information, click here.

 Capricorn Highway – Rockhampton to Gracemere Duplication